garlab/soql-escape/README.md

 `
 ```

-It is also possible to import the escape function:
+It is also possible to import the escape function directly:

 ```js
 const { escape } = require('soql-escape')

 assert(escape('"quotes\'') === `'\\"quotes\\''`)
 ```

+## Contributing

+Fork this repo and create a pull-request.